scottoffen/pipeforge/docs/docs/pipeline-steps.md

 }
 ```

-Using the base class keeps your steps clean and focused, while making metadata easier to inspect during debugging or runtime diagnostics, and steps easier to test and debug.
+Using a base class keeps your steps clean and focused, makes metadata easy to inspect at runtime, and improves testability.
+If you prefer, you can always define your own base class.

 ## Short Circuiting Execution